gryphonshafer/Lingua-ManagementSpeak/README.md

         }
     );

-    print $ms->to_html($document);
+    print $ms->to_html($document_custom);

 # DESCRIPTION

-This module generates grammatically correct, managerial-sounding text and full-length documents that mean absolutely nothing.
+This module generates (probably) grammatically correct, managerial-sounding text and full-length documents that mean absolutely nothing.
 It can output sentences, paragraphs, and whole documents with embedded structure.
 The goal is to easily provide filler or lorem ipsen content that has the potential to pass as real.
 This module does for geeks what lorem ipsen does for designers.

+Most common cases are the need to create whole documents or just a paragraph with a few sentences.

+    $ms->document;
+    $ms->paragraph;

+This being said, there are methods that let you hook in at just about any useful level between word and document.

 # METHODS